lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

 > projects, and handful of projects with budgets of of $5-10k.
 We do
 > not pay overhead.

-We request a budget of $10K for the organisation of the onlinen course.
+We request a budget of $10K for the organisation of the online course.
+Details...

 #### Dissemination